XQueryInstitute/Course-Materials/tei-to-html/readme.md

 };
 ```

-The result of applying this typeswitch transformation to our TEI div is an XHTML div, which can then build into a (respectable webpage)[http://htmlpreview.github.io/?https://raw.githubusercontent.com/XQueryInstitute/Course-Materials/master/tei-to-html/jc-sc1-act3.html].
+The result of applying this typeswitch transformation to our TEI div is an XHTML div, which can then build into a [respectable webpage](http://htmlpreview.github.io/?https://raw.githubusercontent.com/XQueryInstitute/Course-Materials/master/tei-to-html/jc-sc1-act3.html).

 ##Challenges